wmjefferson/wmjefferson/README.md

 - dookydetective, the photos of my dog.
 And nothing else.
 - jeffersonwm-legacy is just that.
 The unsuccesses that got me here.

-I'm working on the readmes and about pages right now.
+I'm working on the readmes and about pages right now, and there are status updates on LinkedIn and Handshake (if I remember).

 ## I would seriously consider recommending this new and improved product to a friend or colleague!